A universal machine learning model for the electronic density of states: Results

-In addition to evaluating the models on their test set performance, we also compare each model's ability to compute the ensemble average DOS along molecular dynamics (MD) trajectories of GaAs and LPS in different phases.
-Studying phase transitions or interfaces requires atomistic models of thousands or more atoms, for which computing ensemble averages of the DOS is beyond the capabilities of conventional electronic structure methods.
+In addition to evaluating the models on their test set performance, we also compare each model's ability to compute the thermal-average DOS along molecular dynamics (MD) trajectories of GaAs and LPS in different phases.
+Studying phase transitions or interfaces requires atomistic models of thousands or more atoms, for which computing thermal-averages of the DOS is beyond the capabilities of conventional electronic structure methods.
 Deringer \textit{et. al.} \cite{deringer_origins_2021} have previously combined MLIPs with ML models for the DOS to reveal electronic properties in large amorphous silicon systems up to 100k atoms, proving the potential of the approach to reach unprecedented system sizes.
 However, their study relied on bespoke models.
-In this section, we aim to generalize the approach by combining universal MLIPs and DOS models, removing the necessity of retraining dedicated models.
+In this section, \black{we demonstrate that similar results can also be obtained using only universal models, eliminating the need to train bespoke models, which can be computationally expensive during both the training and data generation phase.}

 For GaAs, we used NVT MD trajectories of Ga, GaAs, and As in both solid and liquid phases generated with the bespoke interatomic potential in Ref. \cite{mazitov_pet-mad_2025}.
 For the solid systems, the MD simulations were performed at 150K, 750K and 550K for Ga, GaAs, and As respectively.
 Meanwhile, for the liquid systems, the temperatures are 450K, 2250K, and 1650K for the Ga, GaAs, and As systems.
-For both solids and liquids, the temperatures are chosen to be well into the solid or liquid phases, so as to avoid phase transitions.
+For both solids and liquids, the temperatures are chosen to be well into the solid or liquid phases, so as to avoid spurious phase transitions due to the limitations of the reference DFT energetics.
 The simulations were performed for 4ns, using a timestep of 4fs.

 For LPS, we used the MD trajectory generated by the bespoke interatomic potential in Ref. \cite{mazitov_pet-mad_2025}.
 The trajectories for the three LPS phases were performed in the NpT ensemble at 400K for a quasi-cubic cell containing 768 atoms at a pressure of zero bar.
 The trajectories were run for 3 ns, sampled every 20 fs.